Evening Session: Veni Vidi Voice & My Body the Earth

 The Earth is a living, intimate presence, even within the body itself.
 Love, anchored in immanence, unfolds as an agency of connection and transformation.
 My Body the Earth offers an invitation to witness and to feel with – an invitation to enter a universe that composes a polyphony of becomings.

 Content disclaimer: The performance contains shibari, also called rope bondage, in which a person is tied and their movement is restricted by the rope.
-The rope bondage seen in the performance is consensual between performers and is executed with the utmost care.
+The rope bondage seen in the performance is consensual and executed with the utmost care.

 Performers

-With her concept of Synaisthesia — a term she coined to describe living with entangles senses, the interconnected perception of different sensory modalities — Corell creates artworks that dissolve disciplines and open new spaces for interaction and reflection.
+With her concept of Synaesthesia – a term she coined to describe living with entangled senses, the interconnected perception of different sensory modalities – Corell creates artworks that dissolve disciplines and open new spaces for interaction and reflection.

-Elie Halonen (they/them) is a Helsinki (FI) based artist, working with mediums such as performance, moving image and visual arts.
+Elie Halonen (they/them), based in Helsinki, Finland, works with mediums such as performance, moving image, and visual arts.
 They have a bachelor’s degree in visual arts from Turku University of Applied Sciences (2019).
-Halonen is also sex counselor and has studied rope bondage with several international educators.
+Halonen is also a sex counsellor and has studied rope bondage with several international educators.

-Halonen’s background in shibari and sculpture studies merge creating an interdisciplinary bodywork based practice, in which the body becomes the sculptural material.
-For them ropebondage provides a space for unknowing and exploration of intimacies.
-Throughout Halonen’s body of work they focus on creating ruptures in dominant social norms and queering our cultural relations to nature, intimacy, kink and the body.
+Halonen’s background in shibari and sculpture studies merge to create an interdisciplinary, bodywork-based practice, where the body becomes the sculptural material.
+For them, rope bondage provides a space for unknowing and the exploration of intimacies.
+Throughout Halonen’s body of work, they focus on creating ruptures in dominant social norms and queering our cultural relations to nature, intimacy, kink, and the body.

 Photo: Eva-Liisa Orupõld

 Satu Hakamäki (they/them), based in Turku, Finland, is a freelance artist in the field of performing arts.
-They work mainly as a performer, often mixing contemporary dance/circus and physical theater.
-Their educational background is in performing arts, communication & interaction studies and yoga.
-In making art, Hakamäki is interested in human’s relationship with nature, power dynamics and creation of utopias.
-They also like to bring performing art to public places or other non-traditional performance spaces, to gently shake people’s everyday routines and to offer a possibility to change the way of being, feeling or interacting.
+They work mainly as a performer, often mixing contemporary dance/circus and physical theatre.
+Their educational background is in the performing arts, communication & interaction studies, and yoga.
+In making art, Hakamäki is interested in the relationship of humans with nature, power dynamics, and the creation of utopias.
+They also like to bring performance art to public places or other non-traditional performance spaces, to gently shake people’s everyday routines and offer the possibility for changing one’s way of being, feeling, or interacting.

 Photo: Frans Rinne

-Pia Palme (she, her), based in Vienna, Austria, is a composer, activist and author in the field of contemporary and experimental music.
-At home in artistic as well as in academic contexts, she is interested in ecology, feminism and posthuman thinking and explores speculative futures.
-As a performer, Palme plays bass recorders and combines instrumental playing with spoken voice and electronics.
+Pia Palme (she/her), based in Vienna, Austria, is a composer, activist, and author in the field of contemporary and experimental music.
+At home in artistic as well as academic contexts, she is interested in ecology, feminism, posthuman thinking, and exploring speculative futures.
+As a performer, Palme plays bass recorders and combines instrumental music with spoken voice and electronics.
 Her works and texts intra-act with the environment to invite a more-than-human way of listening.
 Currently, her focus is on developing the creative process across multiple species.

 Photo: Maria Frodl